eBay/ejmask/README.md

 ### IPatternBuilder

-`IPatternBuilder` implementations are responsible to generate the regular expression needed to replace data to be masked..
+`IPatternBuilder` implementations are responsible to generate the regular expression needed to replace data to be masked.
 For many standard use cases you can make use of patten builders defined in `ejmask-extensions` module.

 - HeaderFieldPatternBuilder